What is Business Process Management (BPM) and Why Is It Important?

 Why Is Process Management Important for Any Business?

-Business Process Management is about optimizing the efficiency in executing business processes to achieve the process’s objectives faster and more accurately.
+Business Process Management (and the possible use of Business Process Management software) is about optimizing the efficiency in executing business processes to achieve the process’s objectives faster and more accurately.

 In turn, this can produce five core advantages for any business: